Ocnele Mari Prison: “Re-education”

 The prison was a center for “re-education”.
 This was carried out not only through forced labor but also through the method used at Pitești Prison.
 In 1951, a group of students, veterans of the process, arrived from there.
 The administration offered them three cells to carry out their experiment, the windows were painted black and the guards prohibited entry.
 According to Pandrea's recollection, the prisoners called the new arrivals “Makarenko teams”, showing they understood the Soviet origin of what was unfolding.
 Detainees were isolated and forced to unmask themselves, to write down what they had not told under Securitate interrogation.
 Torture and questioning went on only after midnight.
 Targets were beaten until fainting, then awoken with urine poured on their faces from the common chamber-pot.
 Isolation and torture continued for three to six months.

 Those who refused were beaten with bats, broomsticks and boots by the “re-educated”, who competed in ferocity in order not to be suspected themselves.
 Between sessions, the victim had to stand for hours on end facing the wall, or to sit on the bed from five in the morning until ten at night.
 The victims were generally older, believed to be unable to resist the torture; nevertheless, they did manage to resist and to warn others about what was happening.
-Petre Țuțea, Mihail Manoilescu, Virgil Solomon, and Ion Victor Vojen threatened to commit suicide en masse unless the torture.
+Petre Țuțea, Mihail Manoilescu, Virgil Solomon, and Ion Victor Vojen threatened to commit suicide en masse unless the torture stopped.
 The experiment was abandoned: total isolation could not be maintained like in Pitești, and fearing that the atrocities would be heard about, the Interior Ministry stopped the unmaskings.

-Other prisoners included Iancu Arnăuțoiu (member of the anti-communist resistance movement led by son, Toma Arnăuțoiu), Generals Gheorghe Mihail and Dumitru Coroamă, Gheorghe Cristescu, Aurel Dobrescu, Aurel Leucuția, Mihai Popovici, and Savel Rădulescu.
+Other prisoners included Iancu Arnăuțoiu (member of the anti-communist resistance movement led by son, Toma Arnăuțoiu), Generals Gheorghe Mihail and Dumitru Coroamă, Gheorghe Cristescu, Aurel Dobrescu, Emil Hațieganu, Aurel Leucuția, Mihai Popovici, and Savel Rădulescu.
 Also detained were ordinary workers and peasants who had stood up to the regime.
 In mid-1950, some of the more prominent detainees were sent to Sighet or Aiud Prison.

 A series of significant figures of the Romanian intelligentsia and simple people, linked to the anti-communist struggle, were exterminated at Ocnele Mari and buried anonymously in the Bozeasca Cemetery.
 The penitentiary remains as one of the harshest detention centers in the history of Romania, where the unbearable conditions contributed decisively to the mental and physical destruction of the prisoner.